 - A plethora of-of tracks, genres, and moods to choose from.

-- Most popular source for getting music for YouTube videos.
+- Most popular source for getting audio files from YouTube’s free music library.

 - Music, sound effects that can be added straight away to your videos on YouTube, or download them to work offline.